jina-ai/finetuner/docs/3_finetuner_in_action/3_2_image_to_image.md

 # Image to image search using ResNet

-This guide will show you how to fine-tune a ResNet model for image to image retrieval.
+This guide will demonstrate how to fine-tune a ResNet model for image to image retrieval.

 ## Task Overview
 More specifically, we will fine-tune ResNet50 on [Totally Looks Like Dataset](https://sites.google.com/view/totally-looks-like-dataset).